AARRR for Solo Builders: Let Your AI Agent Run Your Pirate Metrics

 - paid conversion rate

-What to ask OpenClaw
+What to ask your AI agent

 Use concrete prompts, not vague ones.